 Evanston, the first in a string of North Shore Chicago suburbs, stretches along four miles of Lake Michigan.
 A truly “urban suburb,” Evanston includes residential neighborhoods, business districts and recreational facilities.
 The city maintains 263 acres of parks, which include five Lake Michigan beaches, running and biking trails, an indoor ice rink and twenty-four tennis courts

-Most Kellogg School students prefer to make their homes in Evanston, which boasts its own thriving shops, cafes and restaurants, movie theaters, art galleries and museums, and five beaches; others prefer to commute to campus from nearby Chicago.
+Many Kellogg School students prefer to make their homes in Evanston, which boasts its own thriving shops, cafes and restaurants, movie theaters, art galleries and museums, and five beaches; others prefer to commute to campus from nearby Chicago.
 Explore online to learn more about Evanston.

 Metropolitan Chicago: Something for Everyone

 The nation’s third-largest city, Chicago is the birthplace of the skyscraper and home to dozens of cultural landmarks including the Willis Tower, John Hancock Observatory, Field Museum and Navy Pier.
-Metropolitan Chicago is home to nearly eight million people who come from all over the world.
+Metropolitan Chicago is home to nearly ten million people who come from all over the world.
 That diversity is reflected in Chicago’s multicultural neighborhoods

 Chicago is a thriving economic powerhouse, the country’s second-largest financial center and headquarters for some of the nation’s largest banks, brokerage houses and consulting and commodity firms.
 It is the transportation hub of the United States, a business and industrial giant and a world-renowned center for medicine.